hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ## Management Center

 Hazelcast Management Center enables you to monitor and manage your cluster members running Hazelcast.
-In addition to monitoring overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dumps from members.
-With its scripting and console module, you can run scripts (JavaScript, Groovy, etc.) and commands on your members.
+In addition to monitoring the overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dumps from members.
+Uou can run scripts (JavaScript, Groovy, etc.) and commands on your members with its scripting and console modules.

 ### Installing Management Center

 You have two options for installing Hazelcast Management Center:

-- deploy the `mancenter`-*version*`.war` application into your Java application server/container,
+1. Deploy the file `mancenter`-*version*`.war` on your Java application server/container.
-- or start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with that web application.
+2. Start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with it.
 This means that your members should know the URL of the `mancenter` application before they start.

 Here are the steps.